One of the best forensic psychology undergraduate programs will propel you to play a vital part in the legal process.

 John Jay College

 Our choice for the best school for forensic psychology is John Jay College of Criminal Justice.
-You can’t beat the affordability, reputation, and well-rounded curriculum of the Bachelor of Arts in forensic psychology program at John Jay College of Criminal Justice.
+You can’t beat the affordability, reputation, and well-rounded curriculum of the Bachelor of Arts in Forensic Psychology program at John Jay College of Criminal Justice.
 The program focuses on:

 - the foundational theories of forensic psychology